moby/moby/contrib/man/md/docker-tag.md

 This will tag an image in the repository.

 # "OPTIONS"
-**-f**, **--force**=*true*|*false*:
+**-f**, **--force**=*true*|*false*
    When set to true, force the tag name.
 The default is *false*.

 **REGISTRYHOST**
-: The hostname of the registry if required.
+   The hostname of the registry if required.
 This may also include the port separated by a ':'

 **USERNAME**
-: The username or other qualifying identifier for the image.
+   The username or other qualifying identifier for the image.

 **NAME**
-: The image name.
+   The image name.

 **TAG**
-: The tag you are assigning to the image.
+   The tag you are assigning to the image.

 # EXAMPLES

 ## Tagging an image